Women in Asset Management: Better Career Outcomes

 Perhaps most importantly, they want their investment managers to reflect their own demographics and society as a whole – whether this is gender, ethnicity, age or socio-economic background.

-Just like the super blue blood moon, there is a rare opportunity for you to push your career forward and change the industry, in the same way that Amelia did for aviation in the 1930s.
+There is opportunity for you to push your career forward and change the industry, in the same way that Amelia did for aviation in the 1930s.

 Defining your Career Path